jallanxjallan/onemanairforce/adaptation/scenes/eric_explains_corruption.md

 date: 22 July 1988
 name: Eric explains corruption
 status: synopsis
-title: Eric explains corruption
+location: Hotel Mandarin
 ---
+Julia is having dinner
-Julia is sitting in a restaurant with Eric, a young Indonesian man of good family.
+with Eric, a well-dressed, well-groomed young Indonesian man.
 Eric mentions his surprise Julia's mother phoned his mother to suggest he take her to dinner.
 Eric dominates the conversation, insisting, with the authoritative confidence typical of the offspring of new wealth, how he